ohdearapp/ohdear-cli/README.md

    Display a list of sites and their current status
 - `ohdear-cli sites:show [id]`
    Display details about a specific site
+- `ohdear-cli status-pages:list`
+   Display a list of status pages and their current status
+- `ohdear-cli status-pages:show [id]`
+   Display details about a specific status page

 ## Contributing